 Have you ever wondered about the history of your adorable Cocker Spaniel?
 Read our article below on the history of this adorable breed and more.

 The Emergence of Cocker Spaniels

-The American Cocker Spaniel is most often used as a pet instead of for hunting, but it has been known to happen.
-The English Cocker Spaniel is said to be one of the oldest breeds of dog in the world.
-However, in one version of the Cocker Spaniels origin story, it is said they were first bred in Spain.
+The American Cocker Spaniel is often used as a pet instead of for hunting, but it has been known to happen.
+The English Cocker Spaniel is said to be one of the oldest dog breeds in the world.
+However, in one version of the Cocker Spaniels’ origin story, it is said they were first bred in Spain.
 In a more widely known version, they came to Europe from Rome.
 However, archaeological digs have uncovered coins that showed images of Spaniel-like dogs hunting.

 The two modern breeds of Cocker Spaniel are the American Cocker Spaniel and the English Cocker Spaniel.
 The two breeds do resemble one another.
 However, the American Cocker Spaniel is slightly smaller and has a domed head and a slightly shorter muzzle.

-During the 17th century, a variety of Spaniel breeds started to pop up over Western Europe.
-This meant that though most of what they did was similar, these Spaniels hunted different animals according to what region they were in.
+During the 17th century, various Spaniel breeds started to pop up over Western Europe.
+This meant that though most of what they did was similar, these Spaniels hunted different animals according to their region.

 This also meant that something needed to be done to distinguish between the Spaniel breeds and their characteristics.
-All of the Spaniels were born from the same litter, then separated by weight and size, then given their job titles.
+All of the Spaniels were born from the same litter, separated by weight and size, and given their job titles.
 The following is what resulted:

 Cockers were the smallest runts of the litter and were given the job of scrambling through shrubs to pull out whatever prey they were hunting.

 Springers were the larger of the litter and were used to spring birds and game, which is where their name came from.